blankly-finance/blankly-docs/content/en/index.md

 ### Easy Integration with Existing Codebases

 Blankly makes it extremely easy to integrate with any of your existing machine learning models, deep learning models, or simple trading bots.
-Simply create `Blankly.Strategy` objects as as add a `price_event` and pass the necessary data to your model and you're golden.
+Simply create `Blankly.Strategy` objects, add a `price_event`, and pass the necessary data to your model and you're golden.

 ```python
 import blankly